-Let me start by saying I am talking about the common daylily, hemerocallis fulva, as well as its various hemerocallis friends and relatives; there are thousands.
+Let me start by saying I am talking about the common daylily, Hemerocallis fulva, as well as its various Hemerocallis friends and relatives; there are thousands.
 What I am most definitely not talking about are bona fide lilies, like the Easter lily, which, if you are unfortunate enough to eat, you had better hope that the Resurrection is real…

 I’d read long ago about the edibility of the common lily of my youth, which we incorrectly called tiger lilies because of their orange stripes.
 But this would have been in the 1980s, when edible flowers reached their trendy zenith.
 Nasturtium flowers, anyone?
 Meh.
 My young self wrote off lilies as part of that prancy fad.

-What about the lilies?
-Well, any of you ever been to Cape Ann?
+I first foraged for day lilies in Massachusetts, years ago.
+Any of you ever been to Cape Ann?
 Gloucester is covered in daylilies, and its ritzier neighbor Rockport has more daylilies than grass.
 Daylilies are the most common flower on the whole freaking island.
 So common my sister Lizz and my brother-in-law Mark have tons of them in their tiny yard.
 So I am sorry to tell you there will be no stirring tale of high adventure as we stalked the semi-wild daylily.
 Nope.
 We just pulled a few plants and picked the flowers and buds from some others that were in the yard.

 The drama with daylilies is all in the eating.